IN-CORE/incore-docs/manual/source/getting_started.md

    The files are referenced by their ID numbers and they are being accessed from IN-CORE services; Hazard service, Data service, and 3) DFR3 (Damage, Functionality, Repair, Restoration, Recovery) service located on the IN-CORE servers.

-   We refer user to Documentation and Frequently Asked Questions ([FAQ](faq) and [WIKI Questions](https://opensource.ncsa.illinois.edu/confluence/display/INCORE1/questions/all)) for detail information.

 5. Create an instance of Building damage object specific to this Tutorial (your Notebook code), load dataset and files and specify parameters necessary for running the analysis.